xperemiquel/idoven-backend-challenge/README.md

 ## Technical Specifications

-You have the flexibility to choose the programming language, technologies, frameworks, documentation approach, testing strategy, and design patterns.
-However, note that our primary tech stack includes Python and FastAPI.
+In undertaking this assignment, you're afforded the autonomy to select your preferred programming language, technologies, frameworks, documentation techniques, and testing strategy.
+We highly value solutions that prioritize readability, maintainability, and the judicious application of design patterns and architectural principles.
+While you have flexibility, keep in mind our primary tech stack revolves around Python and FastAPI.

 ### Scalability